Susseratal/Suckless-Utilities/README.md

 Just my personal folder for my suckless utilities and configurations for such.
 Contains DWM configuration and ST configuration.
 Will update as I apply patches to both.
 If you want to remove any patches, just run "patch -R < [patch name]"
+The volume control keys also invoke the dwmbar script so that the sound output in the bar updates.
+Please check to make sure you've got the dwmbar shell script somewhere on your machine and the config.h file has a full path to it, otherwise you'll get a compiler error.
+(The dwmbar script comes with the git repo)
 If you have any questions about either of these, please feel free to ask, although I doubt I'll be able to answer them.
 List of changed keybinds follows:
 ~ Iain xx